brjezierski/definition-mining/README.md

 The description of input flags can be found using a help command.
 The hyperparameter values were chosen based on the results of experiments by Davletov et al. 2020.

-Below are the examples of commands we used training.
+Below are the examples of commands we used for training.
 The following is for training an English model for 2 epochs from a pre-trained BERT model.
 ```
 python train.py --language en \
                 --data_dir data/single/en \